 General description of the national system for international judicial cooperation in criminal matters

-When the request is made directly, there are a number of ways to determine competent judicial authorities to which the request should be addressed.
-Serbian Judicial Atlas which provides help in determining jurisdiction of national courts and public prosecution offices for the purpose of international legal assistance and cross-border co-operation is available here.
+When the request is to be made directly, there are a number of ways to determine subject-matter and territorially competent judicial authority to which the request should be addressed.

 Considering that MLA requests often require personal data information, please note that the Republic of Serbia, when dealing with MLA issues, ensures that other main tenets of international law as well as general principles of mutual assistance are respected, particularly regarding issues concerning human rights.
 Any information provided by Serbia to the requesting states based on MLA requests is to be treated as confidential by the requesting state and shall not be used for a purpose other than expressly stated in the MLA request.